Congress-Bundestag Youth Exchange: High School program

-Each program in the United States has a sister program in Germany, the main counterpart being Partnership International e.V.
+Each program in the United States has a sister program in Germany.
 Through CBYX's first decade and a half, Youth For Understanding (YFU) had been the primary administrative organization for the program.
 YFU's organization administration of the CBYX program ended after the dissolution of the United States Information Agency (USIA) in late 1999.
 The USIA had overseen the program on behalf of the U.S. Federal Government.
 In 2008, YFU again became a primary administrative organization for the grant.

 American students who receive the scholarship usually spend 11 months in Germany.
-The first few weeks of the program are taken up by an Orientation and Language Seminar.
+The first few weeks of the program are taken up by an Orientation and Language Camp.
 The remaining ten months of the program usually see the students spread out over Germany, staying with a host family.
-They attend a Gymnasium, the German equivalent of high school, for an academic year.
+They attend a Gymnasium, Realschule, or a Gesamtschule, the German equivalents of high school, for an academic year.
 Other seminars take place over the course of the year.

-The scholarship's admission rate is under 1%, and it ranks among the world's most competitive scholarships for students displaying its exceptional level of difficulty to attain.